symverse-lab/V3/docs/pqc-and-blockchain-introduction.md

 SymVerse V3 treats PQC as a **protocol architecture topic**, not merely as a cryptographic plug-in.

+In that architecture, **CADFork** is important because it allows SymVerse to recommend the stronger `ML-DSA-87` parameter set while avoiding a consensus-commitment model that grows directly with raw PQC signature size.

 ---

-# 12. Recommended Reading Path
+# 13. Recommended Reading Path

 For readers new to the V3 documents: